Filing a Workers’ Compensation Claim in Virginia

 - Attend all scheduled hearings.

 Ritchie Law Firm is a personal injury law firm devoted to helping individuals who have suffered serious injuries as a result of a job injury.
 Ritchie Law Firm serves injured workers in all of Virginia, while helping clients in cities and surrounding areas of Harrisonburg, Charlottesville, Staunton, and Winchester.
+Check out case studies from some of the cases we’ve handled by clicking here.

 Download our free book, “Your Right to Workers’ Compensation ” by completing the form below: